 Personal Navigation System (PNS) – This type of system is the natural progression from GPS technology, with a personalised service using wireless and mobile technologies.

-Placemaking – is the design, planning and management of small to medium spaces in order to create benefits for the people who use these spaces.
+Placemaking – What is placemaking?
+This is the design, planning and management of small to medium spaces in order to create benefits for the people who use these spaces.
 Integrating artistic features into the space, holding live performances and finding other ways to make these spaces more enjoyable and usable for users is the essence of placemaking.

 Point of Interest (POI) – Another similar term and alternative to the word landmark.
 The term differs from landmarks though in its use in sectors such as the medical industry where it can refer to a particular area of interest set against a background, one example being when an optometrist tests your eyes.